mfurt/mfurt/README.md

 ### Hi there, I'm Kirill Zhidov 👋

+## I'm a teacher, student and just a good guy!
 - 🔭 I’m currently working as a teacher
 - 🌱 I’m currently learning machine learning
 - 📫 How to reach me: https://t.me/mfurt